Potassium nitrate: Nitre bed

 A nitre bed is a similar process used to produce nitrate from excrement.
 Unlike the leaching-based process of the nitrary, however, one mixes the excrements with soil and waits for soil microbes to convert amino-nitrogen into nitrates by nitrification.
 The nitrates are extracted from soil with water and then purified into saltpeter by adding wood ash.
 The process was discovered in the early 15th century and was very widely used until the Chilean mineral deposits were found.

 The Confederate side of the American Civil War had a significant shortage of saltpeter.
 As a result, the Nitre and Mining Bureau was set up to encourage local production, including by nitre beds and by providing excrement to government nitraries.
 On November 13, 1862, the government advertised in the Charleston Daily Courier for 20 or 30 "able bodied Negro men" to work in the new nitre beds at Ashley Ferry, S.C.
 The nitre beds were large rectangles of rotted manure and straw, moistened weekly with urine, "dung water", and liquid from privies, cesspools and drains, and turned over regularly.
 The National Archives published payroll records that account for more than 29,000 people compelled to such labor in the state of Virginia.
 The South was so desperate for saltpeter for gunpowder that one Alabama official reportedly placed a newspaper ad asking that the contents of chamber pots be saved for collection.
 In South Carolina, in April 1864, the Confederate government forced 31 enslaved people to work at the Ashley Ferry Nitre Works, outside Charleston.

 Perhaps the most exhaustive discussion of the niter-bed production is the 1862 LeConte text.
 He was writing with the express purpose of increasing production in the Confederate States to support their needs during the American Civil War.
 Since he was calling for the assistance of rural farming communities, the descriptions and instructions are both simple and explicit.
 He details the "French Method", along with several variations, as well as a "Swiss method".
-N.B.
-Many references have been made to a method using only straw and urine, but there is no such method in this work.